mui/mui-x/docs/data/data-grid/row-definition/row-definition.md

 :::warning
 The `rows` prop should keep the same reference between two renders except when you want to apply new rows.
-Otherwise, the grid will re-apply heavy work like sorting and filtering.
+Otherwise, the Grid will re-apply heavy work like sorting and filtering.
 :::

 {{"demo": "RowsGrid.js", "bg": "inline"}}